twyle/repo-template-ecs/README.md

 ## Features

 This application has several features including:
- 1. Deployed to an AWS Instance using docker and a custom domain name.
+ 1. Deployed to an AWS ECS using Fargate with a custom domain name.
- 2. Versioned using Git and Hosted on GitHub.
+ 2. Versioned using Git and Hosted on GitHub and AWS CodeCommit.
- 3. Auto-deployed to AWS using GitHub Actions.
+ 3. Auto-deployed to AWS using AWS CodePipeline.
- 4. Uses gunicorn as the application server and traefik as the proxy.
+ 4. Uses gunicorn as the application server.
+ 5. Uses AWS ECR to host the container image.
+ 6. Uses an Application Load Balancer with an SSL certifivcate from AWS certificate manager.
- 5. Uses AWS SES to send emails.
+ 7. Uses AWS SES to send emails.
- 6. Uses AWS Opensearch and Firehose for logging as well as filebeats.
+ 8. Uses AWS Opensearch and Firehose for logging as well as filebeats.
- 7. Uses AWS Secrets manager to manage the application secrets and AWS KMS for key management.
+ 9. Uses AWS Secrets manager to manage the application secrets and AWS KMS for key management.
- 8. Uses a containerized PostgreSQL instnace for data storage.
+ 10. Uses a containerized PostgreSQL instnace for data storage.
- 9. Uses JSON Web Tokens to authorize users.
+ 11. Uses JSON Web Tokens to authorize users.
- 10. Uses AWS Route53 to route traffic to the application.
+ 12. Uses AWS Route53 to route traffic to the application.
- 11. Built using flask, flask-mail, flask-jwt
+ 13. Built using flask, flask-mail, flask-jwt
- 12. Documented using swagger
+ 14. Documented using swagger

 ## Application Structure